Register to get access to free programming courses with interactive exercises

 exports.build = parallel(buildSass, buildPug);

-Now, as a final step, you need to add watchers to perform compilation when files are changed.
+As a final step, you should add watchers to perform compilation when files are changed.
 But what's the best way to do it?
 A good option is to add watch() functions inside the server creation task, i.e., in the browserSyncJob().
-It'll first start the server and then the watchers, which will keep track of all the changes to the files.
+It'll first start the server and then the watchers, which will keep track of all the changes to the files:

 const browserSyncJob = () => {